Stochastic Optimal Control for Collective Variable Free Sampling of Molecular Transition Paths: Experiments

-\textbf{Results:} We first visualize the trajectory generated by the \emph{energy prediction} policy in \Cref{fig:AlaninePath} and defer the visualization for the \emph{force prediction} policy to \Cref{app:AlanineForceVisualization}.
-The trajectory in \Cref{fig:AlaninePath} demonstrates that the control policy transforms the molecule from the initial position (A) to the final position (E) by transitioning over the barrier with the least energy at (C).
-Interestingly, the trajectory follows the expected transitions in the CVs without them being explicitly specified \eg the transition path visualized on the left in \Cref{fig:AlaninePath} shows that the molecule first rotates the dihedral angle associated with CV $\phi$ in (A $\rightarrow$ B), then gradually rotates along both $\psi$ and $\phi$ in (B $\rightarrow$ C $\rightarrow$ D), and finally rotates $\psi$ in (D $\rightarrow$ E) to reach the final configuration.
-As expected, we observe that the potential energy goes up during the transition until it reaches the top of the energy barrier (C).
-After this point, the molecule settles down in its new low-energy state.
+In \cref{fig:AlaninePath} we visualise an AD transition sampled by PIPS using the bias potential predicting policy.
+In the top left, we overlay the transition projected onto CV space on the free-energy surface generated using metadynamics.
+The free-energy surface thus serves as a ground-truth generated using a method that requires extensive domain knowledge.
+We aim to show that the trajectory sampled using PIPS aligns with the saddle points of the metadynamics free-energy surface.

-Next, we compare the performance of the trajectories sampled using the \emph{force} and \emph{energy} predicting policy networks with MD simulations on the metrics introduced before in \Cref{tab:alanine}.
-We find that the trajectories generated by both the policy networks outperform the MD baselines, but the more physics-aligned energy predicting policy performs best under our metrics.
-This policy network consistently reaches the target conformation both in terms of full geometry and the CVs orientation.
-Furthermore, our policy network generates these trajectories in a significantly shorter time than temperature enhanced MD simulations without a fixed timescale.
-When we do limit MD to run for the same timescale as the proposed method, we found that, in contrast to the proposed method, temperature enhanced MD simulations are unable to generate successful trajectories.
+\textbf{Results:} The trajectory in \Cref{fig:AlaninePath} demonstrates that the bias potential control policy transforms the molecule from the initial position (A) to the final position (E) by transitioning over the same saddle point in the free-energy barrier found by metadynamics (C).
+This shows that the trajectory follows the same transition in CV space as metadynamics despite, contrarily to metadynamics, not being biased to do so.
+The potential energy goes up during the transition until it reaches the lowest point of the energy barrier (C) and consecutively settles down in its new low-energy state.